merkede/podcast-website/content/projects/NEAS/index.md

 ### TL;DR

-Through collaboration between Centrica's Data Science team and NEAS Energy's ATS in Denmark, the development of an R forecasting package was achieved, resulting in a significant profit increase of £10k for NEAS Energy's ATS team.
+Through collaboration between Centrica's Data Science team and NEAS Energy's ATS in Denmark, the development of an R fuel-level forecasting package was achieved, resulting in a significant profit increase of £10k for NEAS Energy's ATS team.
 This innovative solution not only increased profits for NEAS Energy's ATS team but has also paved the way for future collaborations and advancements in the field of energy trading.

-The forecasting package is highly scalable and applicable across various biogas assets.
-The solution includes an anomaly detection model that applies SVM filters to clean data and a predictive model that accurately forecasts future biogas tank fuel levels.
-This information is then fed into NEAS Energy's Lebrade trading algorithm, which leverages optimal spot prices and employs hedging strategies to determine the most profitable time to sell power generated.

 **Business perspective**